wang1212/create-web-app/README.md

 > **Starting with version `0.3.0`, [flow.js][0] will no longer be used, and [typescript][1] will be used instead.**

-[0]: https://flow.org/ 'Flow: A Static Type Checker for JavaScript'
+[0]: https://flow.org/ "Flow: A Static Type Checker for JavaScript"
-[1]: http://www.typescriptlang.org/ 'TypeScript is a typed superset of JavaScript that compiles to plain JavaScript'
+[1]: http://www.typescriptlang.org/ "TypeScript is a typed superset of JavaScript that compiles to plain JavaScript"

 :coffee: Create PWA（Progressive Web App） project development environment startup configuration.